PyConPL/Book/2017/workshops/First_steps_with_PySpark/text.md

     sub_df.show(n=30, truncate=False)

-In Databricks, there's an even nicer way to look at the values in a DataFrame:
-The display() helper function.
+In Databricks, there's an even nicer way to look at the values in a DataFrame - the display() helper function.

     display(sub_df)